Danny Granville: Later career

 Granville signed with Colchester United at the start of the 2007–08 season and was given the number 2 shirt.
 He was released by the club at the end of the season.

 After being released from Colchester, Granville signed for Leyton Orient on 4 June 2008.
 His stay lasted less than a year as, after only 15 first team appearances and one goal (against Bradford in the FA Cup) he was released by Orient manager Geraint Williams on 4 May 2009.
 Williams had also been the manager at Colchester when the Essex club released Granville the previous year.

 Granville signed for Hemel Hempstead Town in October 2009 after being released by Leyton Orient.

 International career

 Granville represented England at under-21 level.

 Coaching career

 After retiring as a player, Granville worked as a coach with Arsenal's academy and coached in school football.

 Personal life

 Granville works as a Games Teacher at Duncombe School in Hertfordshire.
+Granville's son Sam played professionally for Barnet.